 Location and design

-Brisbane-based company Zipline Australia, has been selected to design, build, operate and maintain the zipline.
+Brisbane-based company Zipline Australia, will design, build, operate and maintain the zipline.
 The proposed zipline design, subject to planning and permit approvals, will consist of three experiences:

 It will start west of the lookout and finish to the west of JC Slaughter Falls.

-The scenic zipline tour celebrates Brisbane as a New World City and offers spectacular views of Brisbane, the bay and distant ranges.
+The scenic zipline tour celebrates Brisbane as a New World City.
+It will also offer spectacular views of:

 It will be an engaging walking tour exploring things such as bush tucker and Aboriginal stories.